UnbendableStraw/homepod-restore/README.md

 p.1. you need a mac (tested on apple silicon, may work on intel)

 p.2. your homepod needs to show as recovery mode on your mac when powered on oriented normally.
-If it never connects in Recovery Mode, or it only gives DFU mode, it's likely a hw issue.
+If it never connects in Recovery Mode, or it only gives DFU mode, it's likely a hw issue. this is just for reference, you will actually restore in DFU mode upside down!

 p.3.
 Homebrew <https://brew.sh/>